charleschan1108/import_export/README.md

 All the data processors are stored in the data_process module.
 They will process the raw data according to the logic specified and save the output at the insights directory.

 ### Application
-Provide users with API to interact with the insights uncovered in the previous part.
+Provide users with commands to interact with the insights uncovered in the previous part.